Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-What are the Pros and Cons of the Birth Control Implant?
+What is the Birth Control Implant?

-Contraceptive implants are discreet, offer long-lasting protection against unintended pregnancy, and are highly effective.
-While the birth control pill is the most popular method of hormonal birth control, about 2% of women of reproductive age currently rely on the birth control implant to prevent pregnancy.
-So, how does the contraceptive implant work, and what are the pros and cons of using it?
-The following article will explore the contraceptive implant in more detail, and who can most benefit from using this method of birth control.
+Contraceptive implants are discreet, offer long-lasting protection against unintended pregnancy, and are very effective.
+While the birth control pill is the most popular method of hormonal birth control, about 2% of women of reproductive age currently rely on the implant to prevent pregnancy in the United States.

-The contraceptive implant is about the size of a matchstick.
-The implant is injected just below the surface of the skin in the upper arm.
-Throughout 3 to 5 years, the implant will release a constant dose of synthetic progestin hormones into the bloodstream.
+The contraceptive implant is about the size of a matchstick and is very thin, similar to a toothpick (2mm diameter) and 1.6 inches (4cm) long.
+It is placed just below the surface of the skin in the upper arm.
+For the first three to five years after it is implanted, the implant will release a constant dose of synthetic progestin hormones into the bloodstream.

-How is the implant injected?
+How is the Implant Placed?

-For a woman who wishes to use a hormonal implant to prevent pregnancy, she must not be pregnant when the implant is inserted.
-A medical provider will apply a local anesthetic to the inside of the upper arm.
-The implant is injected under the skin with a special needle.
+For someone who wishes to use a hormonal implant to prevent pregnancy, she must not be pregnant when the implant is inserted.
+A medical provider will apply a local anesthetic to the inside of the upper arm and insert the implant under the skin with a special needle.

-How is the implant removed?
+How is the Implant Removed?